Booligoosh/codetheweb.blog/_posts/2017-12-02-css-advanced-background-images.md

 ## background-repeat

 You know those tiled backgrounds?
-Often this looks ugly, but can work well with repeating textures.
-For this article we're just going to use our mountatin image, so the tiling is more obvious.
+Often this looks ugly but can work well with repeating textures.
+In this case, we're just going to use our mountain image so that the tiling is more obvious.
 Let's see what happens when we tile an image:
 ```CSS
 body {
     height: 150vh;